Siri Fort Sports Complex Celebrates Republic Day with a Cricket Spectacle of Unity and Team Spirit - www.lokmattimes.com

 Siri Fort Sports Complex Celebrates Republic Day with a Cricket Spectacle of Unity and Team Spirit

-PNN New Delhi [India], February 3: In celebration of Republic Day, the Siri Fort Sports Complex hosted a thrilling ...
+New Delhi [India], February 5: In celebration of Republic Day, the Siri Fort Sports Complex hosted a thrilling cricket match, ...

 The cricket match witnessed exceptional performances, with Amir Khan standing out as an outstanding all-rounder, showcasing his prowess both with the bat and ball.
 Yogesh’s scintillating quarter-century added flair to the game, while Ravi’s excellent seam bowling kept the excitement levels high throughout.